Summer is almost here and you are likely looking for summer activities for kids that are affordable and will not break the bank.

 - Go camping.
 Front yard, back yard, in the living room, or make it a weekend trip in another town.

 - Go to your local recreation center in your city and see what activities or classes they offer for super cheap!

 - Go to the park.
 Hello, that is hours of free entertainment.
 And at my favorite park, they have trails that we all love to walk after playing at the playground.

 - Going on a road trip?
-Check out these road trip free printables for little ones.
+Check out these road trip printables.

 - Go on a worm hunt.